tbenoit6283/skillet-ACI-A-P/README.md

 - APIC_PASSWORD (Password of APIC controller)

 ## Caution
-- That skillet will not configure ACI Fabric to redirect traffic.
+- That skillet will not configure ACI Fabric to redirect traffic on the single Pod.
 That step must be done in parallel.
 - Promiscuous mode MUST be enabled on vNIC3 port group to have a functional cluster A/P
 - That skillet should work with physical devices instead of VM series but it has not been tested.